 There are several different ways you can find out about or get involved in the work of the Norfolk Autism Partnership.

 If you’d like to find out more about the Norfolk Autism Partnership, you can sign up to receive:

 Autism Norfolk Forum is a way for autistic people of all ages and their families, as well as anyone with an interest in autism, to engage with what we do.
 You can get updates from members of the Norfolk Autism Partnership Board on its ongoing work and share back with the Forum autism themes on what is working well and not so well.

 NAPB working groups oversee the implementation of plans set out by the board.
 These groups are inclusive and involve experts by experience, parents and carers.
 Every member of the group has a defined role, with responsibility and ownership to explore all solutions to problems.

 There are currently five working groups under the board: engagement with people, data collection, diagnosis pathways, education, and workforce development.
 They meet approximately once a month.

 You can also apply to join the NAPB itself.
-This involves meeting four times a year to help to create and deliver the local autism strategy.
-Your role is to contribute your and the autism networks you are involved in autism experiences, that can inform the continued implementation of an action plan to deliver the national autism strategy in Norfolk.
+The Board meets four times a year and helps to shape and deliver the local autism strategy.
+Your role on the Board will be to contribute your experiences with autism, from your own life and any autism networks you are involved with, to inform our efforts to deliver the national autism strategy in Norfolk.

 The NAPB is a partnership of statutory bodies, autistic people, families, carers, voluntary organisations and service providers.
 We value your feedback on any aspect of the partnership and how we work together to deliver the local autism strategy.

-Download our feedback process document to find out how to send us a compliment, comment or complaint.
+Download our compliments and complaints process to find out how to send us a compliment, comment or complaint.